Oftatkofta/cellocity/docs/introduction.rst

 Alignment Index
   The Alignment Index describes how well each vector in a vector field aligns with the average velocity vector.
   See :cite:`Malinverno2017` for further details.

+5-:math:`{sigma}` correlation length
+  5-:math:`{sigma}` correlation length is a way to measure the correlation length in large vector fields.
+It finds the average distance at which the direction of velocities are no longer significantly different at a level of 5-:math:`{sigma}`.
+The algorithm was originally presented and utilized in :cite:`Lang2018`.